 Eventually, I settled in Mobile.
-This led me to an unexpected teaching experience.
+This led me to an incredible teaching experience.
 The Mobile Symphony has a “preludes” program, where a teacher goes into the 1st and 2nd-grade classes to teach general music.
 This program was run by my friend Ben Harper, who also managed the classical radio station, was the stage manager for the orchestra, took the above photo, and had about a million other jobs.
-He decided he was doing too much and I took over the music classes.
+He decided he was doing too much, and I took over the music classes.

-Horn Teaching with a Passion to Share
+Horn Teaching with a Passion for Sharing

 Teaching as I was Taught

 I played the inner game when I played golf and tennis, visualizing the shots and imagining the result instead of thinking of the body.
 This was natural, and I wasn’t aware of the body while playing.
 I hadn’t had any private horn lessons until college, and posture and my embouchure were the main focus during my lessons, not the music.
 Thinking physically of how to move the body to make the instrument play was how I was taught, so I was taught this way too.